turnbasedgames/docs/docs/getting-started/2-template-files.md

 ### frontend

 This is where the frontend for our game will go.
 We are currently using React to create our frontend.
 We will be working inside the ```frontend/src``` folder to create our components.
 When we finish, we will run ```npm run build```, which will create a compiled build in the ```frontend/build``` folder for UrTurn to serve.

+### publish.yml

+This file will trigger the creation of a branch called ```publish``` and an automatic build of your frontend whenever a commit gets merged into your main branch, which UrTurn will then serve.